Five ways Lee Iacocca contributed to the decline of Ford and Chrysler

 From 1967-73 the Cougar had unique sheetmetal and a well-defined market niche.
 By 1978 the Mercury nameplate had few differences from its mid-sized Ford siblings.
 What was the point (Old Car Brochures)?

-Iacocca’s instincts on the original Mustang were pretty good.
-The car was so successful partly because its styling was well executed.
-Unfortunately, over the rest of his career Iacocca’s stylistic taste did not evolve with the marketplace.
+Iacocca’s stylistic instincts on the original Mustang were pretty good.
+The car was so successful partly because it had a well executed design.
+Unfortunately, over the rest of his career Iacocca’s taste did not evolve with the marketplace.

-As the 1970s progressed, Ford’s vast lineup of passenger cars started to look increasingly homogenous.
-Variations on radiator grilles and landau rooflines were used on everything from the Granada to the Lincoln Continentals.
-Even the 1974-78 Mustang II didn’t stray very far from that basic formula.
+As the 1970s progressed, Ford’s lineup of passenger cars started to look increasingly homogenous.
+Variations on radiator grilles and landau rooflines were used on everything from the Granada to the Lincoln Continental.
+Even the 1974-78 Mustang II didn’t stray very far from that formula.

 1992 Chrysler Imperial